TLS

 OQS-OpenSSL

-Our OpenSSL fork implements post-quantum and hybrid key exchange and post-quantum public key authentication in TLS 1.3, and also supports post-quantum algorithms in X.509 certificate generation and S/MIME / CMS message handling.
+Our OpenSSL fork implements post-quantum and hybrid key exchange and post-quantum public key authentication in TLS 1.3, and also supports post-quantum algorithms in X.509 certificate generation and S/MIME / CMS message handling, all based on the current OpenSSL 1.1.1 code base.

-See the OQS-OpenSSL README for the list of supported algorithms and usage instructions.
+See the OQS-OpenSSL README for the current list of supported algorithms and usage instructions.

-The OQS-OpenSSL-1.1.1 series provides post-quantum algorithms in TLS 1.3, X.509, and S/MIME and is actively maintained, including regular updates to follow/merge the upstream/main OpenSSL project releases:
+The OQS-OpenSSL-1.1.1 series provides post-quantum algorithms in TLS 1.3, X.509, and S/MIME; its maintenance will end when OpenSSL1.1.1 support ends, on September 11, 2023.
+Until then regular updates to follow/merge the upstream/main OpenSSL project releases occur(ed):

 - OQS-OpenSSL 1.1.1 snapshot 2020-07 aligned with liboqs 0.3.0 (July 10, 2020)